Saturday, July 27, 2024

 Walks and stolen bases, along with occasional power, were the reasons for Henderson’s dominance.
 It is a fascinating point for James to consider in light of his continued skepticism over the value of stolen bases.
 He still thinks stealing detracts from run production in the main, because batters are more inclined to take good pitches when runners are going, but Henderson’s example forces some reconsideration.

 Many giants walked the earth in 1985.
-It is remarkable to look back and see how so many of them did not go on to baseball’s Hall of Fame, at least of this writing.
+It is remarkable to look back and see how so many of them did not go on to baseball’s Hall of Fame, at least as of this writing.
 These include both of the Most Valuable Players (the National League’s Willie McGee and the American League’s Don Mattingly) and Cy Young Award winners (Dwight Gooden and Bret Saberhagen).
 Other non-Hall luminaries ranked highly by James include Keith Hernandez, Pedro Guerrero, Dale Murphy, Kirk Gibson, Dave Parker, Hal McRae, Graig Nettles and Ron Guidry.

 In an appendix to the 1986 Baseball Abstract, James lists all-time top players by ages.
 For age 38, Darrell Evans of the Detroit Tigers gets a callout.
 A year after the Tigers won the Championship, Evans hit 40 homers and created 96 runs by James's estimate.
 Other things went wrong for the Tigers in 1985, but not Evans.